X (1996 film): Reception

-In CLAMP in Context: A Critical Study of the Manga and Anime, the film's surreal scenes were noted to be one of the strongest aspects as the television series would instead develop expositions instead.
-The book also praised that while film lacked content for the supporting cast, it still managed to focus on the main trio, Kamui, Kotori and Fuma.
 In the book Animation: A World History: Volume III: Contemporary Times, Giannalberto Bendazzi regarded X as one of Rintaro's "outstanding" works based on the visual presentations he created.
-Even though the abbreviated story fails to place the characters' action in the proper context, the film is praised for its dreamlike atmosphere, powerful imagery and visually engaging action sequences.
-Despite agreeing with other critics in the problems with the film, the book Anime Classics Zettai!: 100 Must-See Japanese Animation Masterpieces noted that both the feature and television series provided attractive adaptations of Clamp's manga, with the film achieving an appealing atmosphere based the combination of animation and music while complimenting the character designs.
-The New York Times compared the film's animation to that of other popular anime like Princess Mononoke (1997), Ghost in the Shell (1995) and Akira (1988) despite stressing the amount of concentration needed to follow the narrative.
+Even though the abbreviated story did not place the characters' action in the proper context like the manga series, the film is praised for its dreamlike atmosphere; powerful imagery and visually engaging action sequences.
+The book Anime Classics Zettai!: 100 Must-See Japanese Animation Masterpieces noted that both the feature film and the anime television series provided attractive adaptations of Clamp's manga series, with the film achieving an appealing atmosphere based on the combination of animation and music while complimenting the character designs.
+The New York Times compared the film's animation to that of other popular anime films like Princess Mononoke (1997), Ghost in the Shell (1995) and Akira (1988) despite mentioning the amount of concentration needed to follow the complex narrative of the story.